quarkslab/irma/frontend/sql.rst

     $ sudo apt-get install postgresql-9.4 python-psycopg2
     [...]

-You need to manually create the configured database, the tables are automatically created on celery daemon / uwsgi startup.
+You need to manually create the configured database and db user, the tables are automatically created on celery daemon / uwsgi startup.